 Before 1997, the City of San Diego contracted with the County Department of Environmental Health to provide LEA services.
 On July 29, 1997, the City Council passed a resolution withdrawing designation of the County and authorized the City Manager to seek State certification as the LEA for the City.
 Consequently, on Nov.
 19, 1997, the City of San Diego's Development Services Department was issued temporary certification by CalRecycle.
 Upon completion of specific requirements, CalRecycle granted full certification status to the LEA on Aug.
 26, 1999.

 The City of San Diego disposes of more than 1.9 million tons of solid waste (trash) annually.
 To ensure regulatory compliance, the LEA administers a permitting and inspection program that oversees more than 60 solid waste sites and operations within the City.
-These include two active landfills (Sycamore and West Miramar), nine waste transfer facilities, five composting facilities, two permitted waste tire facilities, 21 permitted refuse haulers with 520 refuse collection trucks and 11 locations within the City, and over 29 closed, inactive, or abandoned disposal sites.
+These include two active landfills (Sycamore and West Miramar), one inert debris engineered fill operation, seven waste transfer facilities, five composting facilities, one permitted waste tire facility, 21 permitted refuse haulers with 520 refuse collection trucks and 13 locations within the City, 6 certified recycle haulers with 18 collection trucks and 2 locations within the City, and over 31 closed, inactive, or abandoned disposal sites.

 The LEA also investigates complaints of illegal disposal of solid waste and evaluates historic waste disposal sites (including old trash burn dumps) to address potential public health, safety and environmental concerns.

-Staff of the LEA currently consists of a Program Manager, two Solid Waste Inspector IIIs, one Solid Waste Inspector Trainee, one Clerical Assistant II, and one Associate Management Analyst (part-time).
+Staff of the LEA currently consists of an Assistant Deputy Director, a Program Manager, two Solid Waste Inspector IIIs, one Solid Waste Inspector II, and one Senior Management Analyst (part-time).